CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### If I have a second supervisor will they be my second marker?
 No, your second marker will be someone who is external to the project team (you and your supervisor(s)).

-### If I have a second supervisor, who will be the first marker?
-Normally, this will be the first supervisor, but it is up to your first and second supervisors to decide who will be the first marker.

-### Is there a difference in the mark scheme for CS and Maths and CS?
-No, it's the same marking scheme.
-For the Maths and CS Short Project, your markers will know it's a 20 credit project and mark it accordingly

-### What happens if my project cannot go public?
-In this case, please talk to us before submission.
-We will require you to submit the dissertation to us via email (you can upload an empty pdf to the submission point) as otherwise the paper will go into TurnItIn's public repository.
-We will ensure that only you, the supervision team, and the markers have access to the project and it will be clear that the project will be private.

 # Vivas